Dhiraj1411/covid-tracker/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Checkout this application on github pages: (http://localhost:4200/)
+Checkout this application on github pages: (https://dhiraj1411.github.io/covid-tracker/).
+If it doesn't open in first go please refresh the pages couple of times.

 ## Code scaffolding